Oracso/Oracso/README.md

 ## Portfolios:

 Feel free to browse my portfolios.
-If you're searching for specific examples I may have relevant code that hasn't been uploaded or posted here so please let me know your requirements and I'll be happy to provide a suitable example.
+If you're searching for specific examples I may have relevant code that hasn't been uploaded or posted here so please let me know you're looking for and I'll be happy to provide suitable examples.

 - [Swift Portfolio](https://github.com/Oracso/SwiftPortfolio)